sudosu404/tailnet-lib/docs/content/docs/serverconfig.md

       controlUrl: https://controlplane.tailscale.com
 ```

-TSDProxy is configured with 3 tailscale providers.
+Tailnet is configured with 3 tailscale providers.
 Provider 'default' with tailscale
 servers, Provider 'server1' with a different tailscale server and provider 'differentkey'
 using the default tailscale server with a different authkey where you can add any
 tags.